django-cms/djangocms-icon/README.rst

 In addition **you need to load** the resources for your fonts in ``/admin/djangocms_icon/includes/assets.html`` through your project in order for the icon picker to pick up your custom icons.

+Make sure the icons names contain the iconset prefix as shown in the example, the widget will determine the iconset based on that.
+They can be omitted if only one iconset is used.

 Running Tests